- Training & Education

 A $1000 award will be given to the recipient to be used in support of attendance at a national leadership conference.
 Award to be given at the annual “Celebrating University Women Awards Program” hosted by the Women's Center.

-(Conference options include, but are not limited to: the Midwest Feminist Conference, National Conference for College Women Student Leaders, National Young Feminist Leadership Conference, Spelman College Leadership and Women of Color Conference, Strong Conference, Tri-College University NEW Leadership Development Institute.
+(Conference options include, but are not limited to: National Conference for College Women Student Leaders, Spelman College Leadership and Women of Color Conference, or the Tri-College University NEW Leadership Development Institute.
 Other women’s leadership conferences may be considered.)

 University of Minnesota women-identified undergraduate or graduate students enrolled at least half time.
 (Please note that Women's Center staff are not eligible for this award.)